nationalarchives/tna-mega-menu-xml-generator-theme/README.md

     * `Archives sector`
     * `More...`
 3. Create the links and assign them to the categories you have created above
-    * In the advance panel, change the rating to a number which will then give you the order of the link you want.
+    * In the advance panel, change the rating to a number which will set the order to be appeared.
+    * Do not leave the rating to 0, as it will appear in the order of the date added.
+    * Be aware to not give the links the same rating.

 Promotional banner
 ------------------

-Adding a promotional banner to the mega-menu, would require a link category `promotional-baner`.
+1. Adding a promotional banner to the mega-menu, will require a link category `promotional-baner`.
-Once the category has been created, add a new link and asign it to the `promotional-banner` category.
+2. Once the category has been created, add a new link and asign it to the `promotional-banner` category.
-Add your promotional image url to the `description field`.
+3. Add your promotional image url to the `description field`.
+4. It will not be required to give a rating for the promotional banner.
+5. There can more than 2 links assigned to the `promotional-banner` category, but only the latest one will be rendered.

 Generating the XML